 Lagomarsino was first noted by a non-native observer when Julian Steward recorded it in 1929, basing his work on a 1904 report from a local Reno resident.
 The site was more rigorously recorded by researchers from the University of California, Berkeley in the 1950s.
 This work was the only official archaeological record of the site until the Nevada Rock Art Foundation’s project, starting in June 2003.
 Led by Alanah Woody, the Foundation, in partnership with Storey County, the Nevada State Museum, the Natural Resources Conservation Service, and other agencies, commenced a program of detailed archaeological documentation at the site.
 The report of this work may be found in this Nevada Rock Art Foundation’s e-book.
 A high-resolution version suitable for printing may be found here.

-Their research suggested that “hunting magic” could be one interpretation of the rock art at the site.
-With Lagomarsino’s favorable hunting location, and the rock art motifs, including mountain sheep and possible portrayals of piñon cones, they suggested that the depiction of such natural objects may have been intended to invoke their presence or increase their numbers.
+The research suggested that “hunting magic” could be one interpretation of the rock art at the site.
+Lagomarsino’s favorable hunting location, and the rock art motifs, including mountain sheep and possible portrayals of piñon cones, suggested that the depiction of such natural objects may have been intended to invoke their presence or increase their numbers.

 Touch here for the HMD version.

 This 11-node VR environment, photographed over two different excursions (May, 2015, and September, 2018), is comprised of both aerial and ground-based 360° panoramas.
 The images have been optimized to make the petroglyphs more easily discernible.